-If we talk about the API-first approach in a technical sense, we mean the following: the contract, i.e. the obligation to connect two programmable contexts, precedes the implementation and defines it.
-More specifically, two rules must be respected:
+If we, however, talk about the API-first approach in a technical sense, we mean the following: the contract, i.e. the obligation to connect two programmable contexts, precedes the implementation and defines it.
+More specifically, two rules are to be respected:

-- the contract is developed and committed to in the form of a specification before the functionality is implemented - if it turns out that the implementation and the contract differ, the implementation is to be fixed, not the contract.
+- the contract is developed and committed in a form of a specification before the functionality is implemented; - if it turns out that the implementation and the contract differ, it is the implementation to be fixed, not the contract.

-The "specification" in this context is a formal machine-readable description of the contract in one of the interface definition languages (IDL) - for example, in the form of a Swagger/OpenAPI document or a .proto file.
+The "specification" in this context is a formal machinereadable description of the contract in one of the interface definition languages (IDL) - for example, in a form of a Swagger/OpenAPI document or a .proto file.
 Both rules assert that partner developers' interests are given the highest priority:

-- rule #1 allows partners to write code based on the specification without coordinating the process with the API provider - the possibility of auto-generating code based on the specification emerges, which might make development significantly less complex and error-prone or even automate it - the code might be developed without having access to the API - rule #2 means partners won't need to change their implementations should some inconsistencies between the specification and the API functionality arise.
+- rule #1 allows partners for writing code based on the specification without coordinating the process with the API provider; - the possibility of auto-generating code based on the specification emerges, and that might make development significantly less complex or even automate it; - the code might be developed without having an access to the API; - rule #2 means partners won't need to change their implementations should some inconsistencies between the specification and the API functionality pop up.

 Therefore, for your API consumers, the API-first approach is a guarantee of a kind.
-However, it only works if the API was initially well-designed.
-If some irreparable flaws in the specification surface, we would have no other option but to break rule #2.
+However, it only works if the API was initially well-designed: if some irreparable flaws in the specification surfaced out, we would have no other option but break rule #2.